rayannuman/training/README.md

-# training
+# example
-learning git hub
 use this git hub to learn more about github with are and python